 With such a huge variety of ride-on toys on the market, it's easy to find something for every budget.
 Depending on size, features, and whether or not it's motorized, a ride-on toy can set you back anywhere from $30 to over $300.

 Basic push-along ride-on toys or those that are designed for the younger crowd with a low weight capacity can be found for around $30 to $40.

 If you're looking for something that will grow with your child, or you simply want a first ride-on toy with at least a handful of cute details, expect to pay between $40 and $60.

-Flashy features, track and car sets, a large and sturdy model that offers years of use, or a powered ride-on can cost anywhere from $70 to $300 and more.
+Flashy features, track and car sets, large and sturdy models that offer years of use, or powered ride-ons can cost anywhere from $70 to $300 and more.

 Check the ride-on toy before your child uses it.
 Take a few extra minutes to make sure that all the parts are assembled and fastened correctly before you hand your kiddo their driver's license.

 Provide proper protective gear.
 Your little one should wear a helmet, knee pads, and elbow pads when riding a powered ride-on or if there's a chance of falling off any type.

 Supervise your child at all times.
 Most kids are fearless and enthusiastic drivers and can find a way to reach breakneck speeds even on a push-along ride-on toy.